IgniteUI/indigo-design-docfx/en/components/tabs.md

 ## Tabs Amount

-For most scenarios, the Tabs need to contain between two and five tabs, and if needed, you can remove a tab item.
-To do that in Sketch, the Tabs uses a smart layout allowing it to adjust accordingly when one or more of its tabs are set to ~No Symbol.
-In Adobe XD, you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
-If your case requires more tabs, you may want to consider a fluid mode and represent only the tabs in view.
+For most scenarios, the Tabs need to contain between two and five items.
+To remove an item in Sketch, set its override to ~No Symbol and the smart layout will adjust the remaining ones.
+To achieve the same in Adobe XD, you should delete the unnecessary items and the Stack will take care to lay out the remaining ones.
+If your use case requires more than five tabs, you should consider the Fixed mode explained above.

 <img class="responsive-img" src="../images/tabs_2.png" srcset="../images/tabs_2@2x.png 2x" />
 <img class="responsive-img" src="../images/tabs_3.png" srcset="../images/tabs_3@2x.png 2x" />